sensorario/resources/CONTRIBUTING.md

 ## Commit message

 Always, when a new feature or new fix were added, also `CHANGELOG` should be updated.
-Commit message should be the same added in changelog.
+Commit message should be the same added in `CHANGELOG`.

 Commit message must be `[closed #42] - message`